Author's note: The full book is available on the Galatea app or my website: www.iamsara.com.

 “You can’t believe the story of some rogue runaway.
 Her parents were publicly embarrassed.”

 Natalia knew differently.
-She’d seen Rebecca’s bruises and the horror in her eyes.
+She had seen Rebecca’s bruises and the horror in her eyes.

 The cafe was busy, but with a bribe from her father, the waiter managed to find them a table.
 Natalia’s only respite was that the table was off to the side and by a pole that partially blocked them from view of the other tables.
 She took the chair that allowed her to face the city and not the main area of the cafe.
 If she couldn’t see the other tables, then she could pretend they didn’t exist.

 In front of her, she saw life and hope.
 A’ppollo was the largest metropolitan area on the whole continent.
 The skyline was packed with high rises and raised rails.
 The roads were packed with cars and trucks.
 The rails ran constantly.
 The city never shut down.
 The economy was booming, so she heard.
 Everyone she knew who went looking for employment found it.

-Her mom put the packet on the table.
+Her mother put the packet on the table.
 The sun seemed to choose that moment to hide behind a cloud.

 “Tea,” her mother said, ordering as soon as the waiter arrived.

-To Natalia’s dismay, her mother was rubbernecking around to see who else was at the café.
+To Natalia’s dismay, her mother was rubbernecking around to see who else was present.
 To her relief, the waiter was quick to bring the tea, distracting her mother.

-Natalia stared at her cup as her mother poured them all tea.
+Natalia stared at her cup while her mother poured them all tea.
 Her throat was still tight, and she was having a hard time swallowing, especially since the packet lay on the table right by her.
 It was hard to ignore: her death sentence.
 She tried to take solace in her tea, taking longer than usual to add milk and sugar, and then, stirring it a long time as if it were too hot.

 Finally, she put the cup to her lips, but the one sip of warm tea sat in her mouth.
 She couldn’t swallow.
 Her napkin soaked up the tea before it dribbled from her lips.